Updated: Jul 29, 2021

 The list of reasons why small and midsize manufacturers might choose not to implement an enterprise resource planning (ERP) application is long and includes explanations such as a lack of IT resources, the belief that ERP is only for larger companies, and confidence that the organization has gotten this far without ERP so it can move well into the future without making the investment.
-The trouble is, organizations that have not yet moved to ERP and don’t have any plans to do so in the future could find themselves missing out on capabilities that can help streamline the business and increase sales and profits.
+The trouble is, organizations that have not yet moved to an ERP such as Microsoft Dynamics 365 Business Central and don’t have any plans to do so in the future could find themselves missing out on capabilities that can help streamline the business and increase sales and profits.

 ERP Helps Optimize Inventories